DannyStalter/PokePad/README.md

 # PokePad

-A Pokedex application using only HTML, CSS and JavaScript.
+A Pokedex application!
+Pulls from PokeAPI and is built from just HTML, CSS and JavaScript.

 https://dannystalter.github.io/PokePad/